Chinese Chess AI

 week 1 (Oct 28th - Nov 3rd): proposal, working environment setup, installation of required packages.

-week 2 (Nov 4th - Nov 10th): implementation of lock-free AVL trees week 3 (Nov 11th - Nov 17th): continued implementation of lock-free AVL trees.
+week 3 (Nov 11th - Nov 17th): continued implementation of lock-free AVL trees.

 week 4 (Nov 18th - Nov 24th): implementation of AVL trees using different locking mechanisms.